radiac/mara/docs/introduction.rst

 Logging
 =======

-Rather than using python's standard logging, Cletus provides its own logger for each service instance, with more customisability for what you want to log.
+Rather than using python's standard logging, Mara provides its own logger for each service instance, with more customisability for what you want to log.

 The built-in logging levels are: